 - Notebook

-- Notebook

-Pen

-- Camera • Binoculars
+- Pen

-- Colored pencils
+- Coloured pencils

-- pencils
+- Camera

-- Plastic bags to store feathers
+- Plastic bags to

+- Binoculars

+- store feathers

-- Train your eye to recognize a bird's key features by keeping a notebook or log where you can sketch and note its behavior.
-Binoculars help you to see the details, but don't worry if you don't have a pair-you can still see a lot by just looking.
+• Train your eye to recognize a bird's key features by keeping a notebook or log where you can sketch and note its behaviour.
+Binoculars help you to see the details, but don't worry if you don't have a pair - you can still see a lot by just looking.

-- Record your sightings in detail.
-Include where you spotted each bird, what time of day and year it was, a short description of its appearance, call, and behavior, and its name, if you can identify it.
+• Record your sightings in detail.
+Include where you spotted each bird, what time of day and year it was, a short description of its appearance, call, and behaviour, and its name, if you can identify it.

-- Drawing is more fun than writing extensive notes!
-Don't worry if you're not a great artist; sketching details such as beaks, feathers, or feet with colored pencils will still help to build up your knowledge.
+• Drawing is more fun than writing extensive notes!
+Don't worry if you're not a great artist; sketching details such as beaks, feathers, or feet with coloured pencils will still help to build up your knowledge.

-- Watch how your bird flies and use the simple silhouette drawings on page 29 to help you describe it.
+Watch how your bird flies and use the simple silhouette drawings on page 29 to help you describe it.

-- Look for loose feathers on the ground and try to find out which part of the body and which bird they come from.
+· Look out for loose feathers on the ground and try to find out which part of the body and which bird they come from.

-- Be careful not to disturb birds when you are watching them.

-This is particularly important for parent birds with nests and young-always keep your distance.
+• Be careful not to disturb birds when you are watching them.
+This is particularly important for parent birds with nests and young always keep your distance.